brown-band/website/pages/scripts/2017-2018/fall/harvard.md

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting an organization that didn’t buy its way into the Ivy League, it’s the Brown University "please meme responsibly" BANNNDDDDDDDDDDD!
+Ladies and gentlemen, friends and alumni, presenting an organization that didn’t buy its way into the Ivy League, it’s the Brown University “please meme responsibly” BANNNDDDDDDDDDDD!

 So we hear you’re looking for a new president.
 We would like to present, for your consideration, our dear friend Elrod T. Snidley.
 He’s proven to be a strong candidate in the past.
 In Brown’s 1988 University Council of Students election, he won nearly half of the vote as a write-in candidate.
 Vote for Snidley - he won’t do diddley!
 Elrod would also bring a lot to Harvard’s campus, most specifically, his trumpet and bass drum.
 His drum is much more practically sized than the one we see floating around here that we tried to steal back in the ’70s, since he doesn’t have to overcompensate.
 Watch now as the Band forms Elrod’s superior bass drum, and plays I’m A Believer in Elrod.